Mystler/mystler.eu/src/pages/words.md

 In 2018, I started using Duolingo.
 I was curious about how the app works and how well it can help with learning a language.
 I started learning **Swedish** and completed the entire course within months.
 I complemented my learning from the app with digging through grammar rules and research myself, watching Swedish television, and listening to Swedish radio.
 I consider my proficiency decent enough to have conversations and survive in Sweden (disregarding the fact that Swedes are usually good at English anyway).
 Why I picked Swedish?
 It was a mix of being interested in a Nordic language and a lot of my favorite music bands being from Sweden.

-Other than that, I have also been learning some **Greek** and **Arabic** on Duolingo - without particular aspirations for fluency.
+Other than that, I have also been learning some **Greek**, **Arabic**, and **Hindi** - without particular aspirations for fluency.
 I wanted to learn more about those alphabets and how the languages work, and then take it from there to see how far I get.

 ### Featured Blogposts